tailhook/vagga/docs/commands.rst

    NB: If command is a shell command line - even if it's composed of only one call to an executable -, arguments are given to its executing context, not appended to it.

+   .. note:: This setting is ignored when :opt:`options` is set.

 .. opt:: environ